-Edited by Ryan, Lynn, Charmed, Anonymous and 3 others
+Edited by Ryan, Lynn, Charmed, Maria Quinney and 4 others

 What is drug addiction?
 Drug addiction is a mental illness.
-It's characterized by compulsive, uncontrollable, drug craving, seeking, and use that persist even in the face of extremely negative consequences.
-Factors that can contribute to making a person more vulnerable to drug addiction are family history of addiction, abuse, neglect, or traumatic experiences in their childhood, mental disorders like depression and anxiety, and early use of drugs.
-The methods used to administer the drugs, such as smoking or injecting a drug, may increase its addictive potential.
-Your genes, mental health, family and social environment play a vital role in drug addiction.
+It's characterized by a compulsive, uncontrollable, drug craving, seeking, and use that persists even in the face of extreme negative consequences.
+Factors that can contribute to making a person more vulnerable to drug addiction are family history of addiction, abuse, neglect, traumatic experiences in their childhood, mental disorders like depression and anxiety, and early use of drugs.
+The methods used to administer the drugs, such as smoking, snorting or injecting a drug, may increase its addictive potential.
+Your genes, mental health, family and social environment play a vital role in drug addiction, and rehabilitation.

-As a parent, I know that each one of us wants to give our child a better life, and hopefully far better than what we have.
-We love them, nurture them, and protect them from any harm.
-We send then to school because we dream that someday they will be successful.
-We pray that our child can finish college, get a good paying job, have his own family and children and live a normal life.
-But this wonderful dream of a parent for his child can be wiped out in just a blink of an eye if your child develops a drug addiction.
-What would you do if you found out that your child is an addict?
-Would you still hope for a miracle that they will change before your life on earth stops?
-Up to what extent can you give your child a chance?
+Each one of us wants to give our child the best life possible, and hopefully, a far better life than what we have.
+We love them, nurture them, and do our best to protect them from harm.
+We send then to school because we dream that someday they will be successful and make wonderful changes in the world.
+We pray that our child can finish college, get a good paying job, have his own family and children and live a normal, happy life.
+But this wonderful dream a parent has for his or her child can be wiped out in the blink of an eye if your child develops a drug addiction.
+What would you do if you found out your child was addicted to drugs?
+Would you still hope for a miracle for them, before your life on earth ends?
+How can you give your child a fighting chance?
 This article will answer these questions.
-And hopefully, it will help you on how to deal with your addict child.
+And hopefully, it will help you deal with your addicted child.

 Ways to Deal with Addict Child